The Ford F-350 is a powerhouse when it comes to towing capacity, but it has evolved over the years to become what it is today.

 The towing capacity averages that I came up with for the 2010-2008 F-350s were between 8,200 pounds and wet up to 16,900 pounds.

-The 6.8l and 6.4l engines had the highest towing numbers, according to the charts and the 5.4l engine had the lowest specs, in general.
+The 6.8l and 6.4l engines had the highest ratings, according to the charts and the 5.4l engine had the lowest specs, in general.

-There were also significant differences in the numbers between conventional towing and 5th wheel/gooseneck ow ratings for the 2010-2008 models, which is typical and to be expected.
+There were also significant differences in the numbers between conventional and 5th wheel/gooseneck ratings for the 2010-2008 models, which is typical and to be expected.

 2007-2004 F-350s engine options were between the 5.4l, the 6.8l and the 6.0l (diesel) engines.
 The 6.4l diesel engine replaced the 6.0l engine for the later 2008-2010 model F-350's.